COVID-19 Pandemic Has Left Many Area Pharmacists Feeling Stretched Too Thin And Fearful Of Making Mistakes

 NEW YORK (CBSNewYork) — Many in the pharmacy industry chose their profession so they could help others.
 But the strain of the pandemic has left them needing help of their own.

-CBS2’s Cory James has more on the burnout among pharmacy professionals, and how some feel their calls for help aren’t being answered.READ MORE: Gov. Murphy: New Jersey To Lift Statewide School Mask Mandate On March 7; Connecticut Considering Ending Indoor Mandate On Feb.
-28
+CBS2’s Cory James has more on the burnout among pharmacy professionals, and how some feel their calls for help aren’t being answered.READ MORE: With New Jersey And Connecticut Moving To End Mask Mandates, Will New York Be Next?

-“I was always interested in helping people, so pharmacy seemed like a good choice for me,” one worker said.
+“I was always interested in helping people.
+Pharmacy seemed like a good choice for me,” one worker said.
 “But, honestly, I wasn’t exactly prepared for what it’s been like now.”

 READ MORE: Hometown Heroes Parade: Community Pharmacies Provided Care And Services While Facing Incredible Challenges